melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 `<filename>.conf` - **NAMD configuration file**.
 Tells NAMD how to run the job.

 `par_all27_prot_na.par` - **a parameter file**. (there are different types of these depending on the classes of molecules you have in your model, such as lipids or DNA).
-Used by NAMD to run the simulation, basically a list of all the bonds, angles, dihedrals, improper and VdW terms.
+It is used by NAMD to run the simulation, basically a list of all the bonds, angles, dihedrals, improper and VdW terms.

-`sbatch_batchfile` - **a script file** to launch the job on the cluster depending on the scheduler used. ie) pbs or slurm.
+`sbatch_batchfile` - **a script file** to launch the job on the cluster depending on the scheduler used (i.e. PBS or Slurm).
 Tells the cluster how to run the NAMD job and how many cores to use.

-In our [beginners tutorial](../molecular_dynamics_101/molecular_dynamics_101/) all we had to do was launch the job.
-We will now go through the process of building a NAMD input file from scratch.
+In our [introductory tutorial](../molecular_dynamics_101/molecular_dynamics_101/) all we had to do was launch the job.
+We will now go through the process of building a NAMD input files from scratch.

 ### b) Building NAMD input files overview